Jennings Motor Group

-Jennings Motor Group are a collection of car dealerships in the north east of the United Kingdom.
-It represents the motor brands Ford, Kia, Mazda, Mitsubishi and SEAT, and has recently added Harley-Davidson.
-The company has its head office in Washington, Tyne and Wear and dealerships in Gateshead, Middlesbrough, South Shields, Sunderland, and Stockton on Tees.
-It has remained a Limited company for over 100 years.
+Jennings Motor Group was a group of car dealerships in the north east of North East England.
+It represented several car manufacturers including Ford, Kia, Mazda, Mitsubishi and SEAT, as well as Harley-Davidson.
+The company was based in Washington, Tyne and Wear, with dealerships in Gateshead, Middlesbrough, South Shields, Sunderland, and Stockton on Tees.
+It remained a Limited company for over 100 years until it was taken over by Lookers in 2018.